chengyucatch/chingchuan-chen.github.com/_posts/2015-04-07-how-to-compile-R-with-mkl.md

 <!-- more -->

-開始之前，先用Default R and R with Openblas來測試看看，I use testing script found in [Simon Urbanek’s](http://r.research.att.com/benchmarks/)，Openblas部份參考這個網站[For faster R use OpenBLAS instead: better than ATLAS, trivial to switch to on Ubuntu](http://www.stat.cmu.edu/~nmv/2013/07/09/for-faster-r-use-openblas-instead-better-than-atlas-trivial-to-switch-to-on-ubuntu/)。
+At first, we test the default BLAS in R and the power of OpenBLAS.
+I use testing script found in [Simon Urbanek’s](http://r.research.att.com/benchmarks/) which the setup of OpenBLAS refer this website, [For faster R use OpenBLAS instead: better than ATLAS, trivial to switch to on Ubuntu](http://www.stat.cmu.edu/~nmv/2013/07/09/for-faster-r-use-openblas-instead-better-than-atlas-trivial-to-switch-to-on-ubuntu/).
+Before running the script, you should install the SuppDists package.

-PS: 運行測試前，記得打開R安裝SuppDists的套件。

-測試結果如下：
-Default R：
+The test results are presented as following:

 {% highlight R %}
+Default R:

    R Benchmark 2.5
    ===============
 Number of times each test is run__________________________:  3